Robin Leach

-Robin Douglas Leach (29 August 1941 – 24 August 2018) was a British entertainment reporter and writer from London.
-After beginning his career as a print journalist, first in England and then in the United States, he became best known for hosting the television series Lifestyles of the Rich and Famous from 1984 to 1995.
+Robin Douglas Leach (29 August 1941 – 24 August 2018) was a British-American entertainment reporter and writer from London.
+After beginning his career as a print journalist, first in Britain and then in the United States, he became best known for hosting the television series Lifestyles of the Rich and Famous from 1984 to 1995.
 The show focused on profiling well-known celebrities and their lavish homes, cars and other materialistic details.

 Early life

 Leach was born in London, the son of Violet Victoria (Phillips) and Douglas Thomas Leach, a sales executive.
 He attended Harrow County School for Boys, 10 miles (16 km) from London, where he edited a school magazine, The Gayton Times, at age 14.
 At age 15 he became a general news reporter for the Harrow Observer, and earned £6 a week after graduation.